thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhousestatusttsrttysstvpots/README.md

 Included is a modified copy of play_audio.py named play_audio_dial_out.py that dials out once a day and plays the audio file produced by greenhousestatusttsrttysstvpots.py to a list of destination numbers.

+Included is a modified copy of play_audio.py named play_audio_dial_out_remote_control.py that will play an audio file over the phone line while accepting DTMF input to control the fetch of a remote URL.
+This python script will also dial out once a day and play an audio file over the phone line.

 #
 # Produces: